-With the weather in parts of northern Europe, Scandinavia and Russia so brutally cold, I thought it would be nice to revisit our relatively recent and unforgettable holiday in Saariselkä, Finland.
+As the weather in parts of northern Europe, Scandinavia, and Russia turns brutally cold, I am reminded of our unforgettable and relatively recent holiday in Saariselkä, Finland.
+This trip offered a stark reminder of the current winter chill, bringing back vivid memories.

 During our holiday, the average temperature was -18 centigrade (0 Fahrenheit).

-This is an area historically inhabited by the Sámi people, an indigenous race found in Norway, Sweden, Finland and the Murmansk region of Russia.
+Adding to its unique character, this area is historically inhabited by the Sámi people, an indigenous people found in Norway, Sweden, Finland, and the Murmansk region of Russia.

-We visited the Saariselkä Ski Centre, which, for some, might be a walk too far, so we used the regular bus shuttle service.
+Continuing our exploration, we visited the Saariselkä Ski Centre.
+It’s quite a walk, so we opted for the regular bus shuttle service.

-Our holiday in Saariselkä was truly memorable, and for those who enjoy spectacular views in rolling countryside, it is the perfect Arctic retreat.
+Our holiday in Saariselkä was truly memorable, offering the perfect Arctic retreat for those who enjoy spectacular views in rolling countryside.

 Our Holiday in Saariselkä – Photo Gallery